Fundraiser:

 From a College Student's Point of View

-I feel that my education at Spring Valley and the valuable skills it
+I feel that my education at Montessori Academy and the valuable skills it

 provided me with have played a big role in helping me to succeed.